Label-Free Explainability for Unsupervised Models: Properties of the Label-Free Extensions

 Of course, since these transformations leave the geometry of the latent space invariant, we would expect the same for the explanations.
 We verify that this is indeed the case for our label-free extension of feature importance.

 \begin{proposition}[Label-Free Feature Importance Invariance] The label-free importance scores $b_i(\cdot , \cdot) , i \in [d_X]$ are invariant with respect to orthogonal transformations in the latent space $\H , \iprod{\cdot, \cdot}$.
-More formally, for all $\f \in \H^{\X}$ , $\x \in \X$ and $i \in [d_X]$:
+More formally, for all $\f \in \A(\H^{\X})$ , $\x \in \X$ and $i \in [d_X]$:

-\end{proposition} \begin{remark} This property is a further motivation for the usage of an inner product in Definition~\ref{def:lf_feature_importance}. \end{remark} \begin{proof} This proposition is a trivial consequence of the inner product appearing in Definition~\ref{def:lf_feature_importance}.
+where $\T$ is any orthogonal transformation of the latent space $\H , \iprod{\cdot, \cdot}$. \end{proposition} \begin{remark} This property is a further motivation for the usage of an inner product in Definition~\ref{def:lf_feature_importance}. \end{remark} \begin{proof} This proposition is a trivial consequence of the inner product appearing in Definition~\ref{def:lf_feature_importance}.
 Let $g^{\T}_{\x}$ be the auxiliary function associated to $\T \circ \f$ for some $\x \in \X$.
 We note that for all $\tilde{\x} \in \X$:

 where we used the fact that $\T$ is orthogonal in the second equality and $g_{\x}(\tilde{\x})$ is the auxiliary function associated to $\f$.
 Since this holds for any $\tilde{\x} \in \X$, we have that $g_{\x}^{\T} = g_{\x}$ for all $\x \in \X$.
 This allows us to write: